Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 - Lightly tap the tips of the stipple brush into the foundation and then tap the foundation onto your face.
 Your face should look like you have a million dots all over it (yeah, this one isn’t recommended for people with trypophobia)

 - DO NOT mash all the dots together by forcefully pushing the brush onto your face.
 Instead swirl it around, just moving the white tips.
 This swirling motion will blend the dots and give you an airbrush finish.

 - Have a light hand at all times when you are tapping and swirling

 Using a stipple brush will help keep makeup on longer than just simply using your hands.

-Writers tip: Because using a stipple brush uses slow and precise light-handed swirling, it is not suggested for people who are constantly in a rush or are super low maintenance.
-Using a stipple incorrectly will leave users overall complexion looking janky and chunky, which is the exact opposite purpose of using a foundation brush.
+Writers tip: Using a stipple brush uses slow and precise light-handed swirling; it is not suggested for people who are constantly in a rush or are super low maintenance.
+In addition, misusing a stipple will leave users’ overall complexion looking janky and chunky, which is the opposite of using a foundation brush.